You are here

 The first Abraham Lincoln Fellowship competition will be for the two-year recruitment awards.
 These awards provide up to two years of Graduate College funding (two years for doctoral students, one year for masters students).

-In year one of the Lincoln Fellowship, the award recipient will receive from the Graduate College a stipend of $25,000 per academic year or $2083.33 per month.
-The recipients also receive a tuition and fee waiver from the Graduate College.
+Abraham Lincoln Fellowship recipients also receive a tuition and fee waiver from the Graduate College.
 The waiver covers all tuition (including differential, if any) service fee, health service fee, academic facilities maintenance fund assessment, library and information technology assessment, and part of the cost of coverage (see below) for Fall and Spring Semester towards Campus Care, if applicable.
 All other fees are the responsibility of the student.

 During the second competition, masters and doctoral students new to UIC, or being recruited to a new degree program at UIC (including students who have completed a Masters in a discipline and are being recruited to a PhD program in that same discipline) may be nominated for a one-year recruitment award.